 What hybrids can tell us

-I will devote another post sometime to my obsession with plot, but what you see here is my belief that a literary novel should be as finely plotted as a genre novel, and anyone who ignores plot does so at their extreme peril.
+In the end, a literary novel should still be as finely plotted as a genre novel, and anyone who ignores plot does so at their extreme peril.
 Just because the plot in literary fiction is harder to spot doesn’t mean it’s not there.

 What do you think?
 What makes a literary novel literary?